Statutes of Mortmain

-The Statutes of Mortmain were two enactments, in 1279 and 1290, passed in the reign of Edward I of England, aimed at preserving the kingdom's revenues by preventing land from passing into the possession of the Church.
-Possession of property by a corporation, such as the Church, was known as mortmain, which literally meant "dead hand".
+The Statutes of Mortmain were two enactments, in 1279 (Statutum de Viris Religiosis, 7 Edw.
+1) and 1290 (Quia Emptores, 18 Edw.
+1), passed in the reign of Edward I of England, aimed at preserving the kingdom's revenues by preventing land from passing into the possession of the Church.
+Possession of property by a corporation such as the Church was known as mortmain, literally "dead hand".
 In medieval England, feudal estates generated taxes for the King (known as feudal incidents), principally on the grant or inheritance of the estate.
 If an estate became owned by a religious corporation which could never die, could never attain majority, and could never be attainted for treason, these taxes never became payable.
 It was akin to the estates being owned by the dead, hence the term.